kushalarora/kushalarora.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!!
 I am a Ph.D. student at McGill University and Mila.
 I am  jointly supervised by Prof. [Jackie Cheung](http://cs.mcgill.ca/~jcheung/index.html) and Prof. [Doina Precup](http://www.cs.mcgill.ca/~dprecup/).
 My Ph.D. research is focused on developing smarter training and inference approaches for robust language generation.
+During my Ph.D.
+I have interned at Borealis AI with Layla El-Asri, Microsoft Reserach with Oriana Riva, and Meta AI (FAIR) with Jason Weston.

 **Research Interests**: My research focuses at the intersection of language modeling and imitation learning.
 I am also interested compositionality and systematicity in language generation and representation.